aleksuuu/aleksuuu.github.io/mit.md

 8′53″

-### <a href="https://aleksuuu.github.io/sounds/voice-to-pulsar" target="_blank"><strong>technical documentation</strong></a> (if time is limited, start at 5:30)
+### <a href="https://aleksuuu.github.io/sounds/voice-to-pulsar" target="_blank"><strong>technical documentation</strong></a> (if time is limited, start at 0:50)

-<iframe class="video" src="https://www.youtube.com/watch?v=TyvOHKWXlyM"
+<iframe class="video" src="https://www.youtube.com/embed/TyvOHKWXlyM"
         frameborder="0" allow="fullscreen; picture-in-picture; web-share"
         allowfullscreen></iframe>

-The system is made up of two parts: a pulsar synthesizer and an algorithm that translates my voice to a set of parameters for the synthesizer.
+The system is made up of two parts: a pulsar synthesizer and an algorithm that sometimes translates my voice to a set of parameters for the synthesizer.

 ## 5. *Planning Obsolescence #1: Excel* (2025)